FAQ about Volunteering in RE

 What is the time commitment?

 How much time you choose to commit to RE is up to you.
-DRE Bethany is usually in the role of Lead Teacher, modeling the RE philosophy of Non Violent Communication and facililtating playbased learning.
+DRE Lee is usually in the role of Lead Teacher, modeling the RE philosophy of Non Violent Communication and facililtating playbased learning.
 Experience powerful spiritual enrichment yourself by working with our children.

 How do I have to prepare?

 All of the content and craft prep is done by the DRE. all you really need to do is show up on Sunday and be ready to be present with the kids!
 It’s best if you can arrive at 9:45am and check in with the DRE downstairs, but is not mandatory, however.
-The monthly schedule of themes and activities can be found in the DRE report in the monthly newsletter.

 What if I don’t know enough about Unitarian Universalism to teach?

 Don’t worry!
 All content is prepared for you by the DRE.
 Teaching in RE is actually a great way to learn more about this faith tradition, as the history and lessons of UU are brought alive for the kids through stories, crafts, and projects.
 It’s a great way to experience faith in action, and there are no prerequisites to be a teacher.
 You only need the willingness to invest your energy in the lives of our kids.

 What if I am sick or have a scheduling conflict?

 If you can’t make your scheduled Sunday, please inform the DRE as soon as possible for arrangements to be made.